 The Point Is Complexity: Those clarifications in place, here’s a short explanation of what I mean about humans lacking the intelligence to understand consciousness.

-There are estimated to be around 86 billion (or, according to some, as many as 200 billion) neurons in a typical adult human brain (and around a billion in the spinal cord).
+There are estimated to be around 86 billion neurons in a typical adult human brain (and around a billion in the spinal cord).
 Not all of them are involved in or required for consciousness.
-There’s a woman with half a brain who’s earned a master’s degree, and there’s a man getting along fine despite 90% of his brain having been dissolved away by cerebrospinal fluid during decades of untreated hydrocephalus.
+There’s a woman, for example, with half a brain who’s earned a master’s degree.

 Also, some animals we assume to be conscious have far fewer neurons than we do: dogs have about 160 million; mice have about 71 million.

 So, it seems that what’s most important for consciousness is not how many neurons there are, but how they are organized in relation to one another; e.g., via synapses, of which a typical human brain is estimated to have between 100 trillion and 1,000 trillion.
 A given neuron may make tens of thousands connections with other neurons.
 A consciousness-producing human brain can obviously be organized in different ways, thanks, for example, to its plasticity; indeed, I’d say the woman (whose procedure was performed at an early age) and man mentioned above do have whole brains after all, they’re just uniquely organized.
 I don’t know how many neurons they have, but their connections will still be in the trillions.8